 What is Abdominoplasty (Tummy Tuck) Surgery?

-The procedure is often sought by patients who:
+Abdominoplasty is often considered by patients who:

 - Have lost a significant amount of weight